CodinGame/Contribute-Help/pages/basics/code.md

 The default code, given in all CodinGame puzzles, already parses the inputs in stdin, does nothing with them and prints a default output in the stdout.

 You can find more details about this default code and what to expect from the inputs and how to format your answer at the bottom of any puzzle statement.
+[More details about the statement](/pages/technical/statement.md)

 ## Debugging